GustavoVaAsc/Phoenix-Competitive-Programming/README.md

 Team name with D...?

-ICPC Team: Quique and ???
+ICPC Team: Quique and Wicho
-IEEE Team: Quique and ???
+IEEE Team: Quique and ????